Architecture of the LDS Church: Standardization

-Seminaries and Institutes
+Seminaries and institutes

-In the United States, The Church of Jesus Christ of Latter-day Saints operates Seminaries and Institutes of Religion for high schoolers and college students, respectively.
-These building are generally uniform, though in places with very large populations of Latter-day Saint students, may be much larger than the average Seminary or Institute.
+In the United States, the LDS Church operates seminaries and Institutes of Religion for high schoolers and college students, respectively.
+These building are generally uniform, though in places with very large populations of Latter-day Saint students, may be much larger than the average seminary or institute.
 These buildings tend to small and practical, containing only a foyer, classrooms, necessary offices, and occasionally a cultural hall.

 While Institutes of Religion are located at most major American universities, seminaries are generally only located in heavily Latter-day Saint states like Utah, Idaho, Wyoming, and Oregon.